EleMANtr0/flask/README.md

 # flask
-just a learning toy project
+just a learning toy project in which i learned basics of flask, http requests, learned to work with databases and used docker in few different ways

 docker pull elemantro/flask_learn